-Criteria JORC Code explanation Commentary Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+Criteria JORC Code explanation Commentary drill hole collar locations and appropriate sectional views.
+Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 The spacing of samples, both laterally and vertically, is considered to allow for a good representativity of the grade distribution and the overall tonnage.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 Grade results of the Mineral Resource estimate agree with historical production reports.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-A further sampling campaign is planned to cover the toe of the deposit since this was water covered and thus not accessible for sampling at this time.
-Future work is to concentrate on metallurgical processing and approvals.
+Future work is to concentrate on metallurgical processing and to obtain the necessary approvals/permits.